Scorn123/advent_of_code_23/README.md

 # Folder Structure
 ```
 advent_of_code_23/
-    ├── input/                            Folder with theinputs for the AOC
+    ├── input/                            Folder with the inputs for the AOC
         └── input_day_<DAY>               Input for the specific day
     ├── scripts/                          For the daily scripts
     ├── src/                              Source for the Python Classes used in the Scripts